JPLee01/pandas-project/README.md

 <img align="left" width="285" height="400" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/KDE%20Plot%20of%20Setosa%20-%20Petal%20Length%20Vs.%20Petal%20Width.png"> <img align="center" width="285" height="400" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/KDE%20Plot%20of%20Versicolor%20-%20Petal%20Length%20Vs.%20Petal%20Width.png"><img align="right" width="285" height="400" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/KDE%20Plot%20of%20Virginica%20-%20Petal%20Length%20Vs.%20Petal%20Width.png">

 ####  Observations
-The above KDE Plots highlight the observations made in the pervious plots with regards to the Sepal/Petal Length Vs. Sepal/Petal Width of each of the species but offers the visualisation through a different perspective which some users may find helpful for highlighting trends/patterns.
+The above KDE plots highlight the observations made in the pervious plots with regards to the Sepal/Petal Length Vs. Sepal/Petal Width of each of the species but offers the visualisation through a different perspective which some users may find helpful for highlighting trends/patterns.
-  * Note the KDE Plot could also have been constructed to include all species in one plot but due to the large overlaps this was decided against for aesthetic purposes.
+  * Note the KDE plot could also have been constructed to include all species in one plot but due to the large overlaps this was decided against for aesthetic purposes.
-  * Please also note when running the Plots the following message is observed: "UserWarning: Passing a 2D dataset for a bivariate plot is deprecated in favor of kdeplot(x, y), and it will cause an error in future versions.
+  * Please also note when running the plots the following message is observed: "UserWarning: Passing a 2D dataset for a bivariate plot is deprecated in favor of kdeplot(x, y), and it will cause an error in future versions.
 Please update your code."
 This error can appear when dealing with Two-Dimensional representations and users should be aware of this when running the program.

 ####  Creation of a Pairplot of the Data Set
-A Pairplot is a plot in which one variable in the same data row is matched with another variable's value.
-Pairplots show all variables paired with all the other variables and allow users to see both distribution of single variables and relationships between two variables.<sup>[17](#myfootnote17)</sup> By creating a multigraph resperesntation of the data it is easy for the user to identify the differing relationships between the variable's.
+A pairplot is a plot in which one variable in the same data row is matched with another variables value.
+Pairplots show all variables paired with all the other variables and allow users to see both distribution of single variables and relationships between two variables.<sup>[17](#myfootnote17)</sup> By creating a multigraph representations of the data it is easy for the user to identify the differing relationships between the variables.

 To create a Pairplot of the Data Set the following code is executed:
 ```